ax-llm/ax/README.md

   'my product arrived damaged, what should I do?'
 ]);

-const technicalSupport = new Route('technicalSupport', [
+const technicalSupport = new AxRoute('technicalSupport', [
   'how do I install your software?',
   'I’m having trouble logging in',
   'can you help me configure my settings?',